godotengine/godot-docs/contributing/development/debugging/using_cpp_profilers.rst

 .. image:: img/cpp_profiler_hotspot_welcome.png

 - In the next window, specify the path to the Godot binary that includes debug symbols.
-- Specify command line arguments to run a specific project, with or without the editor.
+- Specify command-line arguments to run a specific project, with or without the editor.
-- The path to the working directory can be anything if an absolute path is used for the ``--path`` command line argument.
+- The path to the working directory can be anything if an absolute path is used for the ``--path`` command-line argument.
 Otherwise, it must be set to that the relative path to the project is valid.
 - Make sure **Elevate Privileges** is checked if you have administrative privileges.
   While not essential for profiling Godot, this will ensure all events can be captured.